| | | |

 What do you use as a natural cold and sore throat remedy?

 If you’d like a little more information on supporting your immune system, Suzan from It’s My Sustainable Life has written an excellent informative piece on how to boost your immune system during the winter months.
+Suzan not only includes some of her favorite home remedies but also simple things to do in order to keep in tip-top shape!

-Finally, always keep in mind that I am not a medical professional and can not diagnose you with anything.
+I am not a medical professional and can not diagnose you with anything.
 I can not, and will not, give professional medical advice.
 If you feel that something is wrong, please call the appropriate professional for your immediate situation.

 Leave a Reply